davdar/dotfiles/unicode/README.md

 # Fonts

-- Try `MenloX.ttf` for programming with unicode; it's a mashup of Menlo (for latin character) and STIX (for unicode characters) for characters foreign to Menlo.
+- Try `XDejaVuSansMono-*.ttf` for programming with unicode; it's a mashup of DejaVuSansMono (for latin character) and SourceCodepro, DejaVuMathTeXGyre, Symbola, Quivira and ArialUnicode (for unicode characters).
+The other `X<fontname>-*` fonts have the same extension fonts, just a different base font.

 # Supported Characters